 We have all been through the housekeeping annoyance of removing ink from clothes.
 Surely, it is going to be a disaster when we unknowingly washed a pair of pants that has a pen in its pocket.
 We all know that it is going to be a pain to remove.
-The same thing goes with removing ink from furniture.
+The same thing goes with removing ink from the furniture.

 The truth of the matter is, there is really no catch-all trick in terms of removing stains from fabrics, more so ink stains.
 You really should know what type of stain you are dealing with before you decide on the type of solution to do.
 In order to remove ink stains, you also have to be familiar with some fabric application techniques.

 There will also be instances where you can make the stain worse, so you really should know what to properly do first before tackling the stain.
 Do not worry as we are here to give you some on how to remove ink stains.
-In addition, we are also going to talk about different fabric and how to deal with them if they get stained.
+In addition, we are also going to talk about different fabrics and how to deal with them if they get stained.

 Ink can stain because it is not just simply a coloring.
 It is made of two components.
 The first component is the dye and the second component is the oil base.
 Initially, the ink will stain because you are only tackling the dye, while the oil base remains.
 There can also be a different type of chemical bond between your clothing and the ink if the garment has been laundered before.